redayzarra/AutoPilot/README.md

 ## Prerequisites

+#### **ATTENTION:** Do not bother using the Tello EDU app, even if you got the Tello EDU drone.
+Before you start using the drone, you need to authorize your drone.
+This can be done through the [Tello App](https://apps.apple.com/us/app/tello/id1330559633).

+### Libraries

 Before you begin, ensure you have met the following requirements:
 - You have installed Python 3.6+
 - You have installed Flask 1.0+